heyztb/scrapy-tools/README.md

 ### Scrapy Tools

 Just a few scrapy spiders.
-Currently, I've got a spider for Zillow (pls no lawsuit) as well as randomphonenumbers.com.
+Currently, I've got a spider for Zillow as well as randomphonenumbers.com.

 Usage is pretty simple.